If you’re googling ‘how to cool down resin,’ it means you have one of two things going on.

 For these times, you want to use a slow-curing, deep pouring epoxy casting resin.
 These epoxy resin formulas take days instead of hours to cure, allowing the heat to build up slowly.

 Step 2: Move the heat away from the resin

 Elevate the resin surface

-By lifting your resin mold or surface so that air can circulate on all sides, the heat will escape much easier, making cracking less likely to happen.
+Lift your resin mold or surface so that air can circulate on all sides.
+The heat will escape easier, making cracking less likely.